js1019/PlanetaryModels/README.md

 Postprocess
 ------------------------------------------------------------------
 You can use **visual/** to visualize your computed normal modes from [normal mode computation at planetary scales](https://github.com/js1019/NormalModes).
+Please check visual/README.md for more details.

 Furthermore
 ------------------------------------------------------------------